astraly-labs/Optimistic-Oracle/README.md

         Website->>Website: Update assertion status
         Website->>User: Notify user of new assertion status else AI background entity
-        AIAgent->>AIAgent: listen to assertion events and checks for validity if id not stored alt assertion is valid
+        AIAgent->>ListenerDB: listen to assertion events and checks for validity if id not stored alt assertion is valid
-            AIAgent->>AIAgent: store the true id and move on else assertion is invalid
+            AIAgent->>AIAgent: store the id as and move on else assertion is invalid
             AIAgent->>AIAgent: store the false id and start the dispute process Note right of AIAgent: Another entity with funds should initiate the dispute process end
-        AIAgent->>AIAgent: sleeps for xs
     end
 ```